streamr-dev/network/packages/client/README.md

 const streamr = new StreamrClient()
 ```

-By default, the `StreamrClient` publishes metrics to the network at regular intervals.
+By default, the `StreamrClient` publishes telemetry metrics to the network at regular intervals.
 See [Metrics publishing](#metrics-publishing).

 ### Creating a stream
 ```js